willfaught/go-guide/README.md

         // Name returns the t name.
         func (t T) Name() (string, error)

-- SHOULD describe preconditions and postconditions
+- SHOULD document preconditions and postconditions

         // Foo is ...
         //